-Joe Biden Calls For ‘Immediate Release’ Of Donald Trump’s Transcript Of Call With President Volodymyr Zelensky
+Joe Biden Calls For Immediate Release Of Donald Trump’s Transcript Of Call With President Volodymyr Zelensky

 Trump again denied the allegations to the press at the White House on Friday.
 According to a previous report from The Inquisitr, Trump refuted the allegations put forth by the whistleblower, said he did not know the identity of the whistleblower, and insisted that the whistleblower was “partisan.”

-According to CNN, the President reportedly on a phone call that took place on July 25 asked the leader of the Eastern European nation to investigate Hunter Biden, the Democratic presidential hopeful’s 49-year-old son.
+According to CNN, the president, reportedly on a phone call that took place on July 25, asked the leader of the Eastern European nation to investigate Hunter Biden, the Democratic presidential hopeful’s 49-year-old son.
 A U.S. official who heard the president’s statement filed an official whistleblower complaint to the Intelligence Community Inspector General.

 NEW statement from @JoeBiden: pic.twitter.com/sHypXkvWUt